 * More on photosynthetic sea slugs (February 20, 2015).

 November 18, 2008

 The infectious agents for some diseases can be passed from one animal to another.

 It is common knowledge that we can get some infectious agents from other animals.
 But it works both ways.
 Our pets and other animals can get infectious agents from us, too.

 There is a nice little (one page) news story about this in a recent issue of Microbe.
-The article is J L Fox, Cats with MRSA, elephants with TB are parts of a "microbial storm".
-Microbe 3:451, 10/08.
-Microbe, the news magazine of the American Society for Microbiology, is free online; this item is at Current Topics.
-(Scroll down to page 4 of the file for this item -- or just look for the elephants).
+It is J L Fox, Cats with MRSA, elephants with TB are parts of a "microbial storm".
+Microbe 3:451, October 2008.

 There are various levels of transmission of diseases from one animal to another.

 Every case of rabies or malaria in humans comes from another species.
 We just don't transmit these human to human.
 (I suppose we might transmit rabies, but the chances are low.)
 The example in the article of MRSA -- the drug resistant "staph" -- in cats and dogs falls here.
 Cats and dogs don't carry staph.
 People do.
 The pets get it from the people.